-Sharing a flat is a popular way to help pay for a larger property but sharing a home is not always easy – with different definitions of what ‘clean’ means, friends sleeping over, parties and, of course, furry friends.
+Sharing a flat is a popular way to help pay the rent but sharing a home is not always easy; with very different definitions of what ‘clean’ means, countless friends sleeping over, parties, and of course, furry friends.

 The condition of my shared housing is so bad that it is causing me to have health issues; can I force my housemates to clean up?

 The first step is really to try and have a discussion with everyone in the house about the effect this is having on your health.
 It is usually best to try and have a constructive round table discussion, and to avoid ganging up on a particular culprit.